-Increasing understanding of the condition and its treatment is resulting in better fracture prevention and fewer side effects.
+Increasing understanding of Osteoporosis and its treatment is resulting in better fracture prevention and fewer side effects.

 With 16 percent of women ages 50 and older living with osteoporosis, according to the US Centers for Disease Control and Prevention, awareness of and treatment for this bone-weakening condition is an important topic in the national women’s healthcare conversation.
 (This disease also affects men—4 percent among those ages 50 and older.)

 Fortunately, we have effective drugs to help improve bone strength, and our understanding of how to best and most safely use these medications continues to grow.
 We are also learning more about prevention of osteoporosis and how to keep bones healthy through midlife and beyond.1

 The National Osteoporosis Foundation (NOF) defines osteoporosis as “a disease of the bones that happens when you lose too much bone, make too little bone, or both.”
 As a result, says the NOF, your bones get weak and can break more easily than healthy bones—from a minor fall or even from sneezing or bumping into furniture.